mwarning/meshnet-lab/README.md

   - but it still seems to work without
 - babel has a maximum metric of 2^16 - 1, a single wired hop has a default metric of 96, a wireless hop with no packet loss has a metric of 256.
 That allows a maximum hop count of around 683 hops.
   - `default rxcost 16` in the configuration file should help
-- yggdrasil needs the most resources the routing protocol programs supported
+- yggdrasil needs the most resources (CPU/RAM) of the routing protocol programs supported here
+  - encrypts traffic

 ## Related Projects